 - Improve the guides.
 Add high-quality images and videos to improve the on-page time.

 Overall, unique content stands a higher chance of ranking higher on Google.
 Your posts will outrank your competition if your audience spends more time on your site.

 Work on Your On-page SEO

 On-page SEO covers the changes you’ll affect on your site, like the blog posts, landing pages, products pages.
-It is another factor to outrank your competition.
+It is another factor to outrank your competition and sell more products.

 Always work on your on-page SEO after creating content for your main pages.
 It helps you tell Google what your pages are about.

 You can do on-page SEO manually or use plugins like Rank Math to optimize those pages.
 Let’s discuss the different aspects of on-page SEO.

 Google features (on average) ten results on the first page.
 Most people scroll through the titles and if one catches their eye they then read the meta descriptions.
 Here’s what the meta description looks like:

 Research shows that 43% of people click a website depending on the meta description.
 That means that the content in your meta description is your chance to capture people’s attention—use it to give web users a reason to visit your store.